Honeysuckle family (Caprifoliaceae)

 Cultivation: The preference is dappled sunlight to light shade, mesic to dry conditions, and a somewhat acidic soil that is rocky or sandy.
 This shrub will adapt to fertile loamy soil, but it is more likely to be displaced by taller shrubs.

-Range & Habitat: Maple-Leaved Viburnum is occasional in northeast Illinois, while in the rest of the state it is rare or absent (see Distribution Map).
+Range & Habitat: The native Maple-Leaved Viburnum is occasional in northeast Illinois, while in the rest of the state it is rare or absent (see Distribution Map).
 Habitats include upland rocky woodlands, upland sandy woodlands, stabilized sand dunes with woody vegetation, and rocky wooded slopes.
 This is an understory plant in high quality wooded habitats where the shade is not too dense.

-Faunal Associations: The nectar and pollen of the flowers attract Halictid bees, Andrenid bees, miscellaneous other bees, Syrphid flies, Dance flies (Empididae), and miscellaneous other flies.
+Faunal Associations: The nectar and pollen of the flowers attract Halictid bees, Andrenid bees, miscellaneous other bees, Syrphid flies, dance flies (Empididae), and miscellaneous other flies.
 To a lesser extent, the flowers are also visited by wasps, beetles, butterflies, and skippers.
 The caterpillars of several moths feed on Viburnums (primarily the foliage); see the Moth Table for a listing of these species.
 Other insect feeders include the caterpillars of the butterfly Celastrina argiolus (Spring/Summer Azure), the introduced Pyrrhalta viburni (Viburnum Leaf Beetle), the wood-boring larvae of Oberea deficiens (Long-Horned Beetle sp.) and Oberea tripunctata (Dogwood Twig Borer), and several aphid species.
 Viburnum berries are eaten by the Ruffed Grouse and many woodland songbirds (see Bird Table).
 To a lesser extent, these berries are also eaten by the White-Footed Mouse, Woodland Deer Mouse, Eastern Chipmunk, and various tree squirrels.
 White-Tailed Deer may browse on the twigs and leaves.